aclemons/emailrelay/doc/userguide.md

 ![serverclient.png](serverclient.png)

-For example, to start a storage daemon in the background listening on port 587 use a command like this:
+For example, to start a storage daemon in the background listening on port 10025 use a command like this:

-        emailrelay --as-server --syslog --port 587 --spool-dir /tmp
+        emailrelay --as-server --port 10025 --spool-dir /tmp

+On Windows use `c:/temp` for testing, rather than `/tmp`.

 Or to run it in the foreground:

-        emailrelay --log --verbose --no-daemon --port 587 --spool-dir /tmp
+        emailrelay --log --no-daemon --port 10025 --spool-dir /tmp

 And then to forward the spooled mail to `smtp.example.com` run something like this:

         emailrelay --as-client smtp.example.com:25 --spool-dir /tmp

-To get behaviour more like a proxy you can add the `--poll` and `--forward-to` options so that messages are forwarded continuously rather than on-demand.
+To forward continuously you can add the `--poll` and `--forward-to` options to the server command-line:

 ![forwardto.png](forwardto.png)

-This example starts a store-and-forward server that forwards spooled-up e-mail every minute:
+For example, this starts a server that also forwards spooled-up e-mail every
+minute:

         emailrelay --as-server --poll 60 --forward-to smtp.example.com:25

-Or for a proxy server that forwards each message soon after it has been received, you can use `--as-proxy` or add `--forward-on-disconnect`:
+Or for a server that forwards each message as soon as it has been received, you can use `--forward-on-disconnect`:

         emailrelay --as-server --forward-on-disconnect --forward-to smtp.example.com:25

-To edit or filter e-mail as it passes through the proxy specify your filter program with the `--filter` option, something like this:
+To edit or filter e-mail as it passes through the server specify your filter program with the `--filter` option, something like this:

-        emailrelay --as-proxy smtp.example.com:25 --filter=addsig.js
+        emailrelay --as-server --filter /tmp/set-from.js

+Look for example filter scripts in the `examples` directory.

-E-MailRelay can be used as a personal internet mail server:
+E-MailRelay can also be used as a personal internet mail server:

 ![mailserver.png](mailserver.png)